Blogs & Articles

 • Bind the WebSocket gateway to 127.0.0.1 only (never 0.0.0.0)

-• Audit each skill installed from ClawHub between November 2025 and the end of February 2026
+• Audit every skill installed from ClawHub between November 2025 and end of February 2026

 • Revoke and regenerate all tokens and API keys connected to OpenClaw

-• Treat each past session as potentially compromised
+• Treat every past session as potentially compromised

 The patch fixes the vulnerabilities known as of April 3, 2026.
-It does not fix what potentially happened during the weeks of exposure.
+It does not fix what may have happened during the weeks of exposure.
 If OpenClaw was in production before the patch, the recommended posture remains: revoke all tokens, reset all credentials, treat the environment as potentially compromised.

 Does Docker protect me from OpenClaw vulnerabilities?